Managing Lifecycle User Roles

 Select the

-- Archive - Immediately deactivates the selected roles and moves them to the Archived tab.
+ellipsis icon next to the Actions button to display the available actions.- Archive - Immediately deactivates the selected roles and moves them to the Archived tab.

 - Unarchive - Immediately activates the selected roles and moves them to the Active tab.